DnPlas/RescueX/README.md

 # RescueX
-Contains code for a rescue robot.
+This repository contains code for a rescue robot (driven by a Raspberry Pi 3 B), which is inteded to rescue a person in spaces with different obstacles:
+- Altitude obstacle.
+To rescue a person standing on the edge of a 30 cm and 50 cm shelf.
+- Muddy inclined plane.
+To rescue a person in a simulated cliff.

+#Instructions to execute this code

-1. Onn VAIO machine: Connect to RPi through SSH: ssh pi@10.43.26.17
+1. On a Linux machine (different from the RPi): Connect to RPi through SSH: ssh pi@10.43.26.17
    Password: tallervertical